jbro129/android-modding/README.md

 [AndroidDynamicLoader](https://github.com/mmin18/AndroidDynamicLoader) by mmin18 : A plugin system that runs like a browser, but instead of load web pages, it load apk plugins which runs natively on Android system.

 [VirtualAPK](https://github.com/didi/VirtualAPK) by didi : A powerful and lightweight plugin framework for Android.

+[BlackBox](https://github.com/FBlackBox/BlackBox) by FBlackBox : BlackBox is a virtual engine, it can clone and run virtual application on Android, users don't have to install APK file to run the application on devices.

 [BlackBox](https://github.com/nnjun/BlackBox) by nnjun : A virtual engine that supports 5.0-12.0.
 It can clone and run virtual applications on Android.
 It has the ability to run without installation and has integrated Xposed framework.
 The black box can control the virtual application being run and do whatever you want.